 Because we were walk-in campers (arriving on a Sunday morning) and allowed only an electrical unit (no water or sewer) we used the showers to save our water.
 The park has several shower facilities located throughout – some newer than others.
 There’s a new laundry and shower building in the parking lot near the pool.

-We have no complaints about Hocking Hill State Park.
+We have few complaints about Hocking Hill State Park.

 Local residents served as camp hosts and this arrangement may explain the home town pride and dedication felt throughout the park.

 We also appreciate that the park staff gave us permission to receive shipments from Best Buy and Amazon – so important for full-timers.